back

 Freshdesk, the online customer engagement solution from Freshworks, lets you streamline your company’s customer support using the customer service software and helps you to efficiently manage your customers as you scale.

 Freshdesk accounts can be accessed by default under companyname.freshdesk.com or support.company.com.
-When we investigate the source code of the login page, the “Login to the support portal” or “Help Desk Software by Freshdesk” information, which is the default Freshdesk title, can be descriptive information for these pages and in this way, the attackers can use to recon phase with google dork as below.
+When we investigate the source code of the login page, the “Login to the support portal” or “Help Desk Software by Freshdesk” information, which is the default Freshdesk title, can be descriptive information for these pages and in this way, the attackers can use the recon phase with Google dork as below.

 site:*.freshdesk.com intext:“Login to the support portal” or “Help Desk Software by Freshdesk” -site:support.freshdesk.com